axelrogg/voltpy/docs/mechanical-analysis.md

 Ohmly computes wind load using the wind pressure formulation defined in ITC-LAT 07 and applies it per unit length of conductor.

+!!!
+Note
     Wind speed is always specified in km/h.

 ### Apparent Load